 HOW TO PROGRAM THIS INTO YOUR ROUTINE

-I love doing this movement 2-3 times per week with at least one day in between.
+I love doing this hip flexor exercise 2-3 times per week with at least one day in between.
 To start out, perform one round of 3x10 seconds like we did in the video above.
 To progress start to increase your time from 10, to 15, 20, 25, and eventually 30 seconds.

 TAKE IT A STEP FURTHER

-Now, if you want to take it a step further and work on preventing these tight muscles, check out the link below where I share my 3 must-have mobility exercises that includes my all-time favorite hip mobility exercise.
+If you want to take it a step further, check out the link below where I share my 3 must-have mobility moves.

 ABOUT COACH MATT PIPPIN